Untold

 Nightmares and Fairy Tales

-The main character is a writer of fairy tales for children.
-Her character is exceptionally grotesque and cruel, which makes her intriguing due to her strikingly unconventional nature.
-While volunteering at a psychiatric hospital, she narrates fairy tales to the patients with brutal honesty, devoid of any embellishments or falsehoods.
+The main character is an author of children’s fairy tales.
+Her persona is exceptionally grotesque and cruel, which makes her fascinating in her unconventional way.
+While volunteering at a psychiatric hospital, she explains to the patients what fairy tales are truly about—with brutal honesty, devoid of embellishment or comforting lies.

 "Fairy tales are not psychedelic, bringing happiness and dreams.
 They are stimulants, encouraging us to confront our lives.
 I hope you'll read many fairy tales and awaken from your dreams.
 Instead of gazing at the stars in the beautiful sky, focus on your feet stuck in the mud.
 When you come to understand and accept your fate, everyone will find happiness."

-The heroine bestowed a profound gift upon her patients.
-I understand that life is demanding, and no one but ourselves can motivate us to live a meaningful life, to strive for improvement, and to chase our dreams.
-She made them comprehend that genuine happiness stems from self-acceptance, an understanding of our circumstances, and acknowledgment of reality.
-It’s not about obtaining precisely what we desire or residing in a beautiful golden castle hidden behind seven mountains and seven forests.
+The heroine gave her patients a profound gift: the understanding that life is demanding, and no one but ourselves is responsible for motivating us to live rightly—to live better, to grow, and to achieve our dreams.
+She helped them realize that true happiness comes from self-acceptance, from understanding and coming to terms with one’s situation—not from getting exactly what we want, nor from living in a beautiful golden castle beyond seven mountains and seven forests.

 "The Boy Who Fed on Nightmares"